-In this case, we have calculated that if we grant the Site to Greenhill Way, there may be a potential impact on the bills of Southern Water's existing customers of £0.001 annual increase on sewerage bills.
+In this case, we have calculated that if we grant the Site to Icosa, there may be a potential impact on the sewerage bills of Southern Water's existing customers of $\pounds 0.001$.

 This impact does not take into account the potential spillover benefits to customers arising from dynamic efficiencies achieved as a result of the competitive process to win new sites.